-If you will be on approved leave prior to your retirement date and wish to deactivate your parking pass sooner; email Parking Services at parkingservices@jmu.edu and they can cancel the permit and remove the deduction from your paycheck.
-Retirees may contact Parking Services for a limited use retiree parking pass after their retirement from the university.
+Retiring faculty and staff should turn in their current parking pass to Parking Services upon their retirement.
+If you will be on approved leave prior to your retirement date and wish to turn in your parking pass sooner, Parking Services will remove the deduction from your paycheck.
+Retirees may visit Parking Services for a limited use retiree parking pass after their retirement from the university.